-You can use the Stacks ⇒ Auto-Stack Panorama/HDR command (Figure 30) to auto-stack images.
+In Bridge you can use the Stacks ⇒ Auto-Stack Panorama/HDR command (Figure 27) to auto-stack such images.
 The way this works is that Bridge scans the images in a selected folder and where it finds two or more images that have been shot within an 18 second time frame, makes these candidate photos for a panorama or Merge to HDR image set.
 Once it has done this, it further analyzes the images using Photoshop's auto-align technology.
 If a sequence of images overlap by 80% or less, these are logically assumed to be part of a panorama sequence.
 Where a sequence of images overlap by 80% or more and the EXIF data shows that the exposure values are changing by one or more stops, these are assumed to be part of a Merge to HDR pro set.
-Using this logic, Bridge is then able to organize photos into stacks and at the same time create and store metadata information that can be used later by Bridge to auto-process the stacked images either as panoramas or as Merge to HDR sets (Figure 31).
-The auto-stack feature generates a hidden XML file that is added to the folder and this stores the 'how-to-process' information.
-The processing can then be done later by choosing Tools ⇒ Photoshop ⇒ Process Collections in Photoshop (Figure 32).
+Using this logic, Bridge is then able to organize photos into stacks and at the same time create and store metadata information that can be used later by Bridge to auto-process the stacked images either as panoramas or as Merge to HDR sets (Figure 28).
+The auto-stack feature generates a hidden XML file that is added to the folder and this stores the 'howto-process' information.
+The processing can then be done later by choosing Tools \Rightarrow Photoshop \Rightarrow Process Collections in Photoshop (Figure 29).
 In actual fact, you can carry this step out directly, without applying an auto-stack first.
 When you apply this command, the images that have been auto-collected into stacks are automatically processed in Photoshop.
-Now, the plus side of this feature is that it may benefit large volume panorama or HDR shooters (especially the ability to group photos into stacks).
+Now, the plus sides of this feature are that it will benefit large volume panorama or HDR shooters (especially the ability to group photos into stacks).
 On the downside, there is no interface that can be used to modify, say, the time frame period from anything other than 18 seconds.
 There is also no interface that allows you to choose specific options when generating the Photomerge composites.
 The reliability with which auto-stack manages to successfully detect the images is also rather hit and miss.
 When it works well it has the potential to be a powerful tool, when it doesn't, you'll just have to redo the work manually.
 Overall, it's an interesting innovation that will hopefully be improved upon in future Bridge updates.

-Figure 30 This shows the Stacks ⇒ Auto-Stack Panorama/HDR command.
+Figure 27 This shows the Stacks ⇒ Auto-Stack Panorama/HDR command.

-Figure 31 Here, you can see a Bridge window view where I had selected the Stacks

-Auto-Stack Panorama/HDR command and the HDR candidate photos were automatically grouped into stacks.
+Figure 28 Here, you can see a Bridge window view where I had selected the Bridge program Stacks ⇒ Auto-Stack Panorama/HDR command and the panorama candidate photos were automatically grouped into stacks.

-Figure 32 This shows the same folder after I applied Tools \Rightarrow Photoshop \Rightarrow Process Collections in Photoshop.
+Figure 29 This shows the same folder after I applied Tools \Rightarrow Photoshop \Rightarrow Process Collections in Photoshop.
 This generated three HDR files and saved them as PSD files.
+I was then able to open these and apply HDR Toning image adjustments to each.